awsdocs/amazon-dynamodb-developer-guide/doc_source/orm-dotnet-batchoperations-example.md

 # Example: Batch Write Operation Using the AWS SDK for \.NET Object Persistence Model<a name="orm-dotnet-batchoperations-example"></a>

-The following C\# code example declares Book, Forum, Thread, and Reply classes and maps them to the DynamoDB tables using the object persistence model attributes\.
+The following C\# code example declares `Book`, `Forum`, `Thread`, and `Reply` classes and maps them to Amazon DynamoDB tables by using  object persistence model attributes\.

-The code example then uses the `DynamoDBContext` to illustrate the following batch write operations\.
+The code example then uses `DynamoDBContext` to illustrate the following batch write operations\:
 + `BatchWrite` object to put and delete book items from the ProductCatalog table\.
-+ `MultiTableBatchWrite` object to put and delete items from the Forum and the Thread tables\.
++ `MultiTableBatchWrite` object to put and delete items from the Forum and Thread tables\.

 For more information about the tables used in this example, see [Creating Tables and Loading Sample Data](SampleData.md)\.
-For step\-by\-step instructions to test the following sample, see [\.NET Code Samples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions to test the following example, see [\.NET Code Samples](CodeSamples.DotNet.md)\.

 **Note**
- The following example does not work with \.NET core as it does not support synchronous methods\.
+ The following example does not work with the \.NET core because it does not support synchronous methods\.
 For more information, see [AWS Asynchronous APIs for \.NET](http://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/sdk-net-async-api.html)\.

 **Example**